 The winter Milky Way still sweeps majestically across the sky from NNE to SSW in early September evenings, and the centre of our Milky Way galaxy is almost overhead.
 Just to the west of the zenith is the Scorpion, with the reddish star Antares at its heart.
 Antares (or 'rival of Mars') is a huge star 600 light years away, shining in visible light with 12000 times the power output of our own sun.
 But Antares is also so much cooler than the sun (hence the red colour) that most of its energy output is in the infrared, and its total power output is 40000 times that of the sun.
 If Antares were suddenly placed at the centre of our solar system, Mercury, Venus, the Earth, Mars and the asteroid belt would be inside this monster star, whose vaguely defined surface would lie 4/5 of the way from the star's centre to the orbit of Jupiter.
 Gravity at the surface of Antares is so weak that it is losing mass fast enough to create a visible nebula or gas cloud around it, lit by Antares hot companion star.
 In the next few million years or so, Antares may explode as a supernova - so keep your eyes on the Scorpion if you're the patient sort.
-Just NE of

-Scorpio in the Milky Way are the stars of Sagittarius the Archer, making a pattern a bit like a teapot.
-It's in this constellation that the centre of our galaxy is located, but you can't actually see the centre directly because of the thick dust clouds in between.
+Just NE of Scorpio in the Milky Way are the stars of Sagittarius the Archer, making a pattern a bit like a teapot.
+It's in this constellation that the centre of our galaxy is located, but you can't actually see the centre directly because of the thick dust clouds between it and ourselves.
 Only one in a billion photons of visible light from the Galactic Centre can get through, and infrared cameras are needed to show what's there.
-Infrared observations of stars orbiting the centre suggest that right at the centre is a black hole about 3 million times as massive as our sun.
+Infrared observations of stars orbiting the centre suggest that right at the centre is a black hole about 3 million times as massive as our Sun, and this black hole was confirmed by observations with the Event Horizon Telescope, a worldwide network of radio telescopes.